100 Notable alumni of

 -

 Knute Carl Buehler is an American physician and politician who served as the Oregon State Representative for the 54th district from 2015 until January 2019.
 He was the Republican nominee for Governor of Oregon in the 2018 election, losing to incumbent Democrat Kate Brown.
-In 2021, he stated that he had left the Republican Party, citing the state party's response to the 2021 storming of the United States Capitol as his primary motivation.
+In 2021, he stated that he had left the Republican Party, citing the state party's response to the January 6 United States Capitol attack as his primary motivation.
 Buehler is no longer registered with any political party.

 -